52North/sensor-web-tutorial/docs/85_helgoland_client.md

 ### Explore Sensor Web Data on Map

-When you open the Helgoland Client you come to the Diagramm tab.
-Because you opened the Helgoland Client for the first time you have not data selected to be shown in the diagram.
+When you open the Helgoland Client you come to the `Diagram` tab.
+Because you opened the Helgoland Client for the first time you have no data selected to be shown in the diagram.

 ![HelgolandDiagramEmpty.png](images/HelgolandDiagramEmpty.png "Helgoland Diagram")